GuidesRecipesAPI ReferenceChangelog

 Corridor-specific guides

-Mexico, Colombia, and the Dominican Republic each have detailed payout guides.
+Mexico, Colombia, the Dominican Republic, Kenya, and Nigeria each have detailed payout guides.
 See Related resources for links.

 CurrencyCountryRail(s)Routing identifier